Edinburgh Skating Club

 From this description and others, it is apparent that the form of skating practiced by club members was indeed an early form of figure skating rather than speed skating.
 For admission to the club, candidates had to pass a skating test where they performed a complete circle on either foot (e.g., a figure eight), and then jumped over first one hat, then two and three, placed over each other on the ice.
-Perspective members had to demonstrate flow and control on edges by skating a complete circle in the ice on each foot, similar to figure eights in compulsory figures but unlike them in that the circles did not have to be joined together.
+Prospective members had to demonstrate flow and control on edges by skating a complete circle in the ice on each foot, similar to figure eights in compulsory figures but unlike them in that the circles did not have to be joined together.
 Skaters also had to "demonstrate athletic daring" by jumping over one to three hats placed on the ice.

 The favorite meeting place of club members was Duddingston Loch, near Edinburgh, Scotland.
 The principal object of the club was the practice of a form of choreographed group skating.
 The club also held an annual dinner where the standard dish served was "sheeps-heads and trotters", perhaps in deference to the local Sheep Heid Inn in Duddingston.

 Today the club is best known for its association with the painting The Skating Minister by Henry Raeburn, more formally titled The Reverend Robert Walker Skating on Duddingston Loch.